pworth1971/multi_relational_hyperbolic_word_embeddings/README.md

 Welcome! :)

-In this repository, you can find the code to reproduce the results presented in the [paper](https://arxiv.org/abs/2305.07303).
+In this repository, you can find the code to reproduce the results presented in our EACL 2024 [paper](https://arxiv.org/abs/2305.07303).

 The code for training the multi-relational embeddings is adapted from the [Multi-relational Poincaré Graph Embeddings](https://github.com/ibalazevic/multirelational-poincare) repository.